Skip to content

 When there is a single governed version of a rater, quotes stop drifting.
 Brokers get consistent answers.
 Managers stop reconciling discrepancies after the fact.

-With Coherent Spark, approved rater logic can be executed consistently wherever quotes are generated—whether that’s an underwriting workbench, a broker portal, or a downstream system.
+With Coherent Spark, approved rater logic can be executed consistently wherever quotes are generated, whether that’s an underwriting workbench, a broker portal, or a downstream system.
+APIs and webhooks push outputs into data warehouses, BI platforms, and policy administration systems automatically.

 Less manual re-keying